Jon Woods: Political Career

-During the 90th General Assembly, Woods was recognized by the Arkansas National Guard with a civilian award, and supported ballot measures, including a constitutional amendment related to state‑issued bonds.
+Woods was the Senate lead sponsor of the Arkansas Removal of Cap on State-Issued Bonds Amendment, also known as Issue 3.
+It was on the Nov.
+8, 2016 ballot in Arkansas as a legislatively referred constitutional amendment.

+Issue 3 proposed to remove the cap on the amount of bonds the state is allowed to issue to a corporation, association, institution, or individual to help finance economic development projects and services.
+This proposal passed by a 65% margin.

-Political positions
+Political Positions

 On March 1, 2016, Woods publicly endorsed Donald Trump in the 2016 Republican presidential primary; at the time, many other Arkansas lawmakers held a press conference to endorse Marco Rubio instead.
 According to the Arkansas Democrat-Gazette, out of 101 elected Republican legislators, constitutional officers, and members of Congress in Arkansas, Woods was the only one to publicly endorse Trump in the 2016 primary.

 Marco Rubio’s Arkansas state chairman, State Sen. Bart Hester (R–Cave Springs), said at the time, “I can’t sit here and say I’m willing to vote for Donald Trump at this time.
 He just doesn’t share the values that I share.”

 On March 1, 2016, Woods stated:

 “I support Donald Trump for the 2016 Republican Presidential bid of the United States of America.
 Donald Trump is a Christian Conservative who is strongly pro-life, understands the importance of the 2nd amendment, supports a limited government, is anti new taxes and loves his family and country deeply.
 I believe Donald Trump’s leadership as President of the United States will Make America Great Again.”